suneel0101/lesson-plan/README.md

 # ix supports mixed integer and label based access
 >>> rock_data.ix[0:20, ['Song Clean', 'Release Year']]
 - I can just take a look at one column, this is a Series
+# Series is a one-dimensional labeled array capable of holding any data type
 >>> rock_data[['Song Clean']]
 # VS
 >>> rock_data['Song Clean']